 Communities of all sizes and varieties can participate in the global Songs of Adaptation project to better understand their place in the world and support evidence-based decision making for adapting to anthropogenic and climate changes.

 Hearing our World

-Imagine a rush hour cityscape.
+Imagine a rush-hour cityscape.
 Feet shuffle along sidewalks, fingers tap across digital devices.
 Cars grumble in traffic, as drivers absentmindedly turn the dials on their stereos.
 A siren moans in the distance; a squirrel chews a scrap of food on the edge of a trash can.
-The wind whispers through it all.
-Our ears can reach deeper into this complex web of stories than our eyes ever could.
+The wind whispers in the background of it all.
+Soundscapes capture the deep and complex nuances in the web of stories that surround us every day.

 Sound is a powerful tool that has been underutilized in the monitoring and documentation of biodiversity, worldwide.
-Many species go on with their lives without being detected because they are out of sight.
-Just as you can hear the echoes of a car sounding its horn from two blocks away without laying eyes on it, you can also record the presence of species that call out from hidden nooks in forests and meadows.
-Microphones do not need to sleep, or focus on animals in just the right lighting to document their existence.
+Many species exist without being detected because they are out of sight.
+Microphones do not need to sleep, nor do they need to focus on animals in just the right lighting to document their existence.
 All that an animal needs to do to have its presence recorded is call out.

 Using Big Data to Answer Big Questions

 Each bioacoustic monitoring station will produce an estimated 1 terabyte (over 1 million megabytes) of audio data per year.
 Making sense of all that data requires cutting edge technology.
 With help from our friends at the Cloudera Foundation, we are utilizing cloud storage, machine learning, and big data analytics to build a platform that enables our global research team to collaboratively analyze millions of hours of audio.